 Delite Primus, Executive Director – email@example.com

-Delite became the Executive Director of YGP in January 2012 after serving as the Associate Director for the past four years.
-Delite was born and raised on her family’s farm in Iowa, and later attended Wartburg College.
+Delite became the Executive Director of YGP in January of 2012.
+She was born and raised on her family’s farm in Iowa, and later attended Wartburg College and studied Business Management.
 After college Delite worked for United Way, and built on that experience with a position at Habitat for Humanity in Minnesota.
 An internship with Heifer International brought her to the California sunshine where she gained valuable experience in organic farming.
-In 2008 Delite was hired to be the Associate Director of the Youth Garden Project.
-Since moving to Moab she has served on the board of Community Rebuilds, the Moab Community Action Coalition, and volunteered with a variety of other non-profits.
+In 2008, Delite was hired as the Associate Director of the Youth Garden Project.
+Since moving to Moab, she has served on the board of Community Rebuilds, the Moab Community Action Coalition, and volunteered with a variety of other nonprofits.
 Delite is committed to the Youth Garden Project being a healthy, nurturing, and fun place for everyone to learn and grow.

 Kate Niederehe, Associate Director - firstname.lastname@example.org

 Kate grew up in Maryland just north of Washington, D.C. and started her migration westward by studying Rehabilitation Psychology at the University of Wisconsin-Madison.
 She recognizes the unique ability for nature to stimulate personal growth and long-lasting learning experiences, and works to create more opportunities to connect people of all ages to the outdoor world.
 Her first job was at a backyard birding nature store and since then has worked at high/low ropes courses, wilderness therapy programs, and environmental education programs across the US.
 The red rock landscape drew her to Moab in 2010 to work for Canyonlands Field Institute as a naturalist guide and instructor.
 Kate was hired as YGP’s Associate Director in January of 2016 and is excited to support great garden programming!